MCPHackers/RetroMCP-Java/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Bug report
+name: Enhancement
 about: Create a report to help us improve
 title: ''
-labels: bug
+labels: enhancement
 assignees: ''

 ---

-**Describe the bug**
+**Describe the enhancement**
-A clear and concise description of what the bug is.
+A clear and concise description of what the enhancement is.

+**Current behavior**
+A clear and concise description of what you wanted to happen.

 **Expected behavior**
 A clear and concise description of what you expected to happen.